 Sub- program Default Input Extension Stopping Option Default Output Extension Function and Stopping Option cpp -P .i The preprocessor; takes a C or C++ module as input and processes all # directives.
 This program is included in the main compiler program.
 The -P option halts the driver after this phase, producing a file with the .i suffix.
-(The .i file is not produced unless -P is used.) ctoa .c -S .
-5 The C-to-assembly compiler; consists of several internal stages (parser, optimizer, and code generator), and generates assembly source from preprocessed C source. etoa .cpp .cxx .cc .C (capital, UNIX) -S • 5 The C++-to-assembly compiler; generates assembly source from preprocessed C++ source. das .5 -c .0 The assembler; generates linkable object code from assembly source. dld .0 (object) a.out The linker; generates an executable file .a (archive) (default) from one or more object files and object libraries, as directed by a .dld linker command file (obsolate: lnk) The .dld .lnk (commands) command file (obsolete: .lnk).
-The default output name is a.out if the -o outputfile option is not given.
+(The .i file is not produced unless -P is used.) ctoa .c -5 .5 The C-to-assembly compiler; consists of several internal stages (parser, optimizer, and code generator), and generates assembly source from preprocessed C source. etoa .cpp .cxx .cc .C (capital, UNIX) -S .
+S The C++-to-assembly compiler; generates assembly source from preprocessed C++ source. das • S -c .0 The assembler; generates linkable object code from assembly source. dld .0 (object) a.out The linker; generates an executable file .a (archive) (default) from one or more object files and object libraries, as directed by a .dld linker command file (obsolete: .lnk ).
+The .dld .lnk (commands) default output name is a.out if the -o outputfile option is not given.